DHeasmanGDS/msc-geonlp-notebooks/README.md

 ---

-Thanks — that's a great distinction, and it's worth reflecting in the tone and purpose of your README.

-Here's a **refined replacement section** for your `README.md`:

----

 ## 🌐 Explore the Results Online

 After processing and importing the data, you can explore the semantic relationships using the **web-based GeoNLP App** — no coding required.